OracularIS/mocaclient/docs/advance-operations.md

 - This preview allows you to carefully review formatting, headers, footers, pagination, and the accuracy of the included data.

-- If any adjustments are needed—such as correcting parameters, modifying layout, or updating content—you can return to the configuration screen, make changes, and re-preview the report before final submission or export.
+- If any adjustments are needed—such as correcting parameters, modifying layout, or updating content—you can return to the configuration screen, make changes, and preview the report again before final submission or export.

   ![ReportPreview2](./.attachments/reportpreview1.png)